darshna09/learningAngular/README.md

 - Format data with pipes.
 - Create a shared service to assemble the heroes.
 - Use routing to navigate among different views and their components.

+## Checking the knowledge

+[Find my book](find-books/README.md) application to test the knowledge so far.